1980–81 Port Vale F.C. season: Fourth Division

 The pre-season saw John McGrath sign two news players – Leicester City's John Allen and Stoke City's Trevor Brissett.
-These newcomers were all the Vale could afford, and Vale ominously failed to win any of their pre-season friendlies.
+These newcomers were all the Vale could afford.
+Vale ominously failed to win any of their pre-season friendlies.
 The club also received a £600 fine for the disciplinary record of the previous season (by now an annual occurrence).

 The season opened with a 3–0 win over Doncaster Rovers, but then Vale travelled to Roots Hall, where they were beaten 5–1 by Southend United.
+Lee Harwood damaged his cartilage in the Southend game and was replaced by Paul Bowles, who was struggling with weight issues.
 This defeat was the first of a run of six games in which the "Valiants" picked up just a solitary point.
 The Vale consistently lost away from home, but turned Vale Park into a fortress with four successive wins in Burslem.
 Despite this, attendances remained barely above 2,000.
 Injuries piled up; Gerry Keenan with ligament damage, Steve Jones with a collarbone injury, whereas Paul Bowles played on as captain despite being overweight.
-The club in the re-election zone, unable to attract fans, and losing £1,000 a week, Arthur MacPherson resigned as Chairman on 2 October, and was replaced by Don Ratcliffe.
-Mark Chamberlain was then utilized, and scored four goals in his first four games and also created goals for others.
+The club in the re-election zone, unable to attract fans, and losing £1,000 a week, Arthur MacPherson resigned as chairman on 2 October, and was replaced by Don Ratcliffe.
+The team lost 4–1 at York City two days later.
+Two days after this defeat, just 2,091 fans weathered a "monsoon" at Vale Park to witness a 3–1 win over Torquay United.
+Mark Chamberlain was then utilised, and scored four goals in his first four games and also created goals for others, starting with a brace in a 5–1 win over Tranmere Rovers.
 Former top-flight winger Johnny Miller then joined the club after his release from Mansfield Town.
-Miller's crossing ability had not diminished, and he became a key player.
+Miller's crossing ability had not diminished.
+He became a key player.
 Young keeper Mark Harrison in good form, McGrath felt able to sell Trevor Dance to Stafford Rangers for £10,000.

 Their upturn in form tailed off, and their 4–0 defeat at Plainmoor on 5 November was played in front of a then Torquay United record-low crowd of 1,227 fans.
-A 1–0 victory over Southend United was the only win in a sequence of fourteen league games.
+A 1–0 victory over league leaders Southend United was the only win in a sequence of 14 league games, with John Allen scoring the goal.
+Gerry Keenan had to undergo a cartilage operation and was replaced at left-back by midfielder Russell Bromage.
+On 5 November, Plainmoor had a record low attendance of 1,227, though Torquay fans who weathered the "arctic conditions" did see their team hammer the Vale by four goals to nil.
+Vale responded well, beating league leaders Southend United five days later.